meisam/gitpod-scala/README.md

 # Scala for Gitpod

-The docker image for adding Scala support to Gitpod.
+The docker image for adding Scala support to Githob Codespace and Gitpod.